SaideLeon/SeventhDepthLevel/README.md

-# Firebase Studio
+# Cognick - Your AI Study Assistant

-This is a NextJS starter in Firebase Studio.
+Cognick is a NextJS application designed to be your AI-powered study assistant.

 To get started, take a look at src/app/page.tsx.